Maryland fires football coach DJ Durkin in sudden reversal after outcry

 The investigation by an eight-person independent commission yielded a 198-page report which found that Maryland's football program had "a culture where problems festered because too many players feared speaking out."

 The commission stated that Durkin "earned the loyalty and respect of many of his student-athletes and coaches," but also stated that many parents, players and coaches lodged complaints against the coach.
-It also said the school's athletic department " lacked a culture of accountability, did not provide adequate oversight of the football program, and failed to provide Mr. Durkin with the tools, resources, and guidance necessary to support and educate a first-time head coach in a major football conference."
+It also said the school's athletic department "lacked a culture of accountability, did not provide adequate oversight of the football program, and failed to provide Mr. Durkin with the tools, resources, and guidance necessary to support and educate a first-time head coach in a major football conference."

 In reinstating Durkin, the board of regents found that he was "unfairly blamed for the dysfunction in the athletic department."
 But the decision caused outrage among students at the College Park campus, where the Executive Board of the Maryland Student Government Association had planned a Thursday protest.
 Several media outlets reported that at least three players walked out of a team meeting with Durkin on Tuesday, and offensive lineman Ellis McKennie blasted the board of regents' decision on Twitter.